earlmalaki/BeatBitBeat/README.md

 #### Rhythm Mechanics:

-Note System: The Timing of the drop of the notes with respect to the music, and the track to which vertical line the note will spawn.
+game.Note System: The Timing of the drop of the notes with respect to the music, and the track to which vertical line the note will spawn.

 BarTime System: The Timing of the keys pressed by the player when the notes      dropped reach the bar line to hit the key.